bcbio/bcbio-nextgen/scripts/ansible/README.md

 ## Running bcbio

-On the first run you'll need to create a filesystem on the data volume and setup a directory for bcbio and your project:
+On the first run you'll need to create a filesystem on the data volume and setup a directory for bcbio and your project, subsequent runs will mount automatically:

     sudo mkfs -t ext4 /dev/xvdf
+    sudo mount /dev/xvdf /mnt/work
     sudo mkdir /mnt/work/bcbio
     sudo chown ubuntu /mnt/work/bcbio
     sudo mkdir /mnt/work/your-project